wgseligman/GramsSim/mac/README.md

 With [OpenGL](https://en.wikipedia.org/wiki/OpenGL), Geant4 offers an interactive
 display.
 Unfortunately, OpenGL is now considered obsolete by some OS manufacturers (Apple in particular) which means that support can be spotty.
-As noted in the main README.md file, you'll need OpenGL libraries installed on the system that's running `gramsg4`.
+As noted in the [`GramsSim/README.md`](../README.md) file, you'll need OpenGL libraries installed on the system that's running `gramsg4`.
 If you're using a local computer to view the display (e.g., you're running `gramsg4` on a server by connecting from a laptop), you may also need to [setup OpenGL](https://twiki.nevis.columbia.edu/twiki/bin/view/Main/X11OnLaptops)